huijing/slides/63-moz-roadshow-eu-2019/README.md

 ## Wrapping up

 I'm really excited for all this to become mainstream and to have more designers and developers start considering the possibilities in their designs.
-So if any of you are still on the fence when it comes to trying out these newer CSS layout properties…

-*trigger GIF and credit text (on bottom right corner)*

 Thank you all for your attention.